AdvancedCustomFields/docs/fields/text_area.md

 ---

 ## Description
 The Textarea field creates a basic textarea.
-This field is useful to store simple paragraphs of text to use in your theme.
+This field is useful to store simple (unstyled) paragraphs of text to use in your theme.

 ## Screenshots
 <div class="gallery">